 His gravestone reads: ‘Remembrance is a golden chain, that binds us till we meet again.”

 CPL J HUMPHREYS: This man is difficult to trace for certain, but is believed to have been born in Oswestry in 1876.
 He was the fifth son of Edward and Eliza Humphreys, and was shown as living with them in Penygarrig, Pant on both the 1881 and 1901 censuses.

 He enlisted as a volunteer in the Shropshire Light Infantry Militia on 26th October 1893, aged 18 years – at this time he was working for Thomas Savin in Oswestry as a quarryman.
 He attended militia training regularly each year until 1899, fulfilling his entire six year commitment.
 His service number was 3071.
 The militia later became the 3rd Special Reserve battalion of the KSLI.

-PTE W H WINDSOR: William Henry Windsor was born on 30 June 1890 in Llandysilio.
-(Some records say 1888).
+PTE W H WINDSOR: William Henry Windsor was born on 10 July 1887 in Llandysilio.
 He was the eldest of the seven children of William Griffiths Windsor and his wife Emma.

-He married Beatrice Mary Potter in Llandysilio in 1925, and they are recorded in the Oswestry Rural district in 1939.
+He married Beatrice Mary Potter in Llandysilio in 1925, and they are recorded at Bronwylfa in the Oswestry Rural district in 1939.
 He served with the Pant Home Guard.
-He died suddenly in February 1947 aged 59, at his home at 10 Bronwylfa, and was survived by his wife and son Archie.
-He is buried in the churchyard of St Tysilio, near Four Crosses, although his grave marker has not survived.
+He died suddenly on 16 February 1947 aged 59, at his home at 10 Bronwylfa, and was survived by his wife and son Archie (William Archie, born 1926) He is buried in the churchyard of St Tysilio, near Four Crosses, although his grave marker has not survived.

-He had a younger brother, Richard Edward Windsor, who served with the 17th Battallion Royal Welsh Fusiliers.
+He had a younger brother, Richard Edward Windsor, who served with the 17th Battallion Royal Welsh Fusiliers, service number 69218.
 Richard died from wounds aged 24 on 7th September 1919 and is also buried at St Tysilio, next to the grave of his parents.

-PTE P NORTHWOOD: Pryce Northwood was born in 1904 in Ellesmere.
-He was the fifth of the six children of John and Sarah Northwood.
+PTE P NORTHWOOD: Pryce Northwood was born on 15th March 1904 in Ellesmere.
+He was the fifth of the six suriving children of John and Sarah Northwood.

 He was a schoolboy aged 7 at the time of the 1911 census, when the family were living at Mount Pleasant, Llanymynech.
 His father worked as a railway plate layer.

 Pryce Northwood was recorded as living in the Oswestry Rural district in September 1939, with his widowed father, brother Francis and sister Lucy.
-He joined the Pant Home Guard.
+He worked as a roadstone quarrier, presumably at Llynclys.
 After the war he remained in the family house at Brynmelyn, Llynclys.
-A dance was held at the hall in mid-1946 to help him, and the hall commitee did their bit by waiving the hire charge.
+A dance was held at the hall in mid-1946 for his benefit (circumstances unknown) and the hall committee did their bit by waiving the hire charge.

 Pryce Northwood never married, and died on 8th March 1947 aged 42.
 He is buried with his parents in the churchyard of St Phillip and St James at Morton.
 His gravestone reads ‘Silent Sufferer’.
 He left his effects to his unmarried sister Mary.
 His younger sister Lucy, later Mrs Goodrich, died in Oswestry in 1998.